 Next article in this series: "All Christians Get Married" & Other Lies

 Suddenly, something clicked.
-I thought, “Why am I chasing marriage when it can’t provide me unconditional love?
+I thought, “Why am I chasing marriage when it can’t promise me unconditional love?
 Only Christ offers everything I need.”
 With this new perspective, I realized I shouldn’t be so demanding with God.
 I still wanted to find a spouse someday, but I no longer considered marriage necessary to complete my life.
 If I remained single for the rest of my life, that was OK — God would be the One who fulfilled my heart.

-God is in control of everything, but He doesn’t intervene just to make our lives easy.
+God is in control of everything, but he doesn’t intervene just to make our lives easy.
 He had no intention of making a woman magically appear and fall in love with me.
 Instead, God wanted to use my singleness to make me into someone who would initiate sacrificial love towards other people.
 I had wanted to get love, but God was teaching me to give love.